Vanity Fair’s 100 most influential people for 2010. Top ten:

 Photograph by Patrick McMullan Co.

-MATT BLANK
+MATT BLANKSHOWTIME

 CLOUDY FUTURE: Blank’s longtime deputy, Robert Greenblatt, the force behind many of the pay channel’s recent original-series successes—Weeds, Dexter, and Nurse Jackie—stepped down in July.
 The personnel change comes just as Showtime adjusts to the loss of three big suppliers of movies and as competition with HBO is getting tougher and up-and-coming Starz has hired former HBO head Chris Albrecht to raise its game.
 To replenish Showtime’s pipeline, Blank brokered distribution deals with Summit, the Weinstein Company, sibling CBS Films, and DreamWorks Studios.